 To enhance the efficiency of our therapy services, we leverage advanced AI technology to monitor and prebuild progress reports, freeing up 50% more time for direct treatment.
 This innovation not only streamlines our processes but also enables continuous assessment and adjustment of each individual's behavioral plan, ensuring optimal results.

-The evidence supporting the effectiveness of ABA therapy is robust, with numerous studies showcasing its ability to enhance essential skills in young individuals with developmental disorders.
+, with numerous studies showcasing its ability to enhance essential skills in young individuals with developmental disorders.
 As Frederick Strale Jr. noted, the acquisition, analysis, or interpretation of data is crucial for understanding these outcomes.
 By utilizing these insights, parents can better grasp the transformative potential of ABA therapy and advocate for their child’s needs, ensuring they receive the support necessary to thrive.
 Let’s explore this together!

-Mobile applications for tracking progress and AI-driven platforms for personalized therapy are leading this transformation.
+Mobile applications for tracking progress and AI-driven platforms for are leading this transformation.
 These tools not only streamline service delivery but also empower parents to take an active role in their child's therapeutic journey.
 For example, families from lower socioeconomic backgrounds often show more favorable attitudes toward technology use, likely because they have limited access to other resources.

 Conversely, those with higher income and education levels might feel a bit more skeptical.
 This really points to the need for tailored approaches when integrating technology into care.

-Rori Care's services are designed for individuals of all ages facing behavioral challenges or skill deficits, including those with Autism Spectrum Disorders, ADHD, and learning disabilities.
-Studies emphasize the importance of interdisciplinary collaboration and address ethical considerations in using AI in assistive technologies, ensuring HIPAA compliance through secure data handling practices.
+Rori Care's services are designed for individuals of all ages facing or skill deficits, including those with Autism Spectrum Disorders, ADHD, and learning disabilities.
+Studies emphasize the importance of and address ethical considerations in using AI in assistive technologies, ensuring HIPAA compliance through secure data handling practices.
 We’re proud to use advanced LLM models like LLAMA 3, GPT4v, Gemini 1.5, Claude Opus 3, and Mixtral 8x7b to enhance our services.

 As we look ahead to 2025, the potential of these advancements to provide tailored assistance for individuals with neurodevelopmental disorders is becoming clearer.
 By harnessing these technologies, families can create a more supportive environment that nurtures growth and development for children with autism.
 At the same time, caregivers are empowered with ABA principles and strategies to help their children achieve their behavioral goals.
 Let’s explore this journey together!